Women excel at emotional intelligence – or do they?

-But the devil is in the data.
+The devil is in the data, however.
 Whenever you look at the data, you are referring to two different bell curves, one for men and one for women, that largely overlap.
 What this means is that any given man might be as good or better as any given woman at empathy, and any woman as good as or better than a man at finding solutions.

 Psychologist Ruth Malloy at the HayGroup in Boston studies excellence in leaders.
 She finds that when you only look at the best leaders in the top ten percent of business performance there are no gender differences in emotional intelligence.
 The men are as good as the women, and the women are as good as the men, across the board.

 When it's said that women are more emotionally intelligent it can be a backhanded compliment.
 The image of a leader is stereotypically one of (male) calm, composure and coolness.

 Women, on the other hand, are stereotyped as emotional, excitable and often weepy.

 So are women more emotional?
 An extensive review of the research in 1993 by Agneta Fischer of the University of Amsterdam found no evidence that there were differences between men and women and that the perceived differences were more the result of "Western sex stereotypes than about women's actual emotions".